Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ## SOLID looks a lot like FP when you squint

-' example?

 ***

 # On Scala and F#/C#
 (From it's creators)
-some pic to break it up

-' mention how scala and F#/C# have similar struggles

 ---